SQL Server and CVAD databases

 The SQL server must be sized correctly to ensure the performance and stability of an environment.
 Since every Citrix product uses SQL server in a different way and each customer has different usage patterns, no generic all-encompassing sizing recommendations can be provided.
 Instead, per-product SQL server sizing recommendations are provided below, and performance should be carefully monitored during deployment to validate sizing assumptions.

 Keep in mind that the Monitoring Database varies in size depending on data retention settings.
-XenApp and XenDesktop 7.15 LTSR has more options than 7.6 LTSR, after the ability to capture granular VDA performance data has been added to the product.
+Additionally, newer product versions have more options and data points which consume more space (e.g. LTSR 2203 vs LTSR 1912).
 For more information on configuring these settings, see Monitoring policy settings and factor this into the database sizing calculations.

 CU updates and fixes

-Several times a year, Citrix releases CUs for Citrix Virtual Apps and Desktops LTSRs.
+Several times a year, Citrix releases Cumulative Updates (CUs) for Citrix Virtual Apps and Desktops LTSRs.
 These CUs only contain security updates and bug fixes, with no new features introduced.
 Citrix recommends running the latest CUs, because they fix issues that have been identified in the product.
 Some of these fixes are SQL related.
-They address the issues, such as locking, deadlocks, store procedures, that have been identified by Citrix or our customers.
-For example, there is number of SQL related fixes in the XenApp 7.6 CUs all the way up to CU5.
-The recommendation would be to review the Fixed issues section for each CU and search for SQL within the page.
+They address the issues that have been identified internally by Citrix or our customers (examples might include locking, deadlocks, or stored procedures).
+We realize that applying comprehensive updates to CVAD environments takes time and proper planning (especially for mission-critical 24x7 situations) but Citrix highly recommends to remain as current as possible on CUs for optimal overall health and performance.